adjust/adobe_air_sdk/README.md

 **Note**: This feature exists only in iOS platform.

 Adjust SDK offers the possibility to use it for requesting user authorization in accessing their app-related data.
 Adjust SDK has a wrapper built on top of the [requestTrackingAuthorizationWithCompletionHandler:](https://developer.apple.com/documentation/apptrackingtransparency/attrackingmanager/3547037-requesttrackingauthorizationwith?language=objc) method, where you can as well define the callback method to get information about a user's choice.
 Also, with the use of this wrapper, as soon as a user responds to the pop-up dialog, it's then communicated back using your callback method.
 The SDK will also inform the backend of the user's choice.
-The `NSUInteger` value will be delivered via your callback method with the following meaning:
+The `int` value will be delivered via your callback method with the following meaning:

 - 0: `ATTrackingManagerAuthorizationStatusNotDetermined`
 - 1: `ATTrackingManagerAuthorizationStatusRestricted`